 The SMF determines the Network Instance based on local configuration.

-The SMF may determine the Network Instance for N3 and N9 interfaces, taking into account e.g. UE location, registered PLMN ID of UE, S-NSSAI of the PDU Session.
+The SMF may determine the Network Instance for N3 and N9 interfaces, taking into account e.g. UE location (including TAI), registered PLMN ID of UE, S-NSSAI of the PDU Session, Satellite Category.

+The SMF may be configured with information on whether a specific Network Instance is associated with a long backhaul delay or a specific Satellite Category.
+If the SMF is not aware of which Satellite Category is connected, the SMF may determine the Network Instance for satellite backhaul based on UE location (including TAI).
+In this case, the SMF indicates the Network Instance selection result to AMF.

+NOTE: If the SMF selects a UPF and Network Instance which is associated with a long backhaul delay, the SMF can indicate this to PCF during SM Policy Session Establishment/Modifications.
+This allows the PCF to take this information into account in policy decisions.

 The SMF may determine the Network Instance for N6 interface taking into account e.g. (DNN, S-NSSAI) of the PDU Session.